lamahr0/CIS5190_GROUP049/README.md

 CIS_519_Project_oil_temperature_prediction.ipynb : A jyputer notebook containing the whole project with all the phases<br>
 the dataset is already referenced in notebook by urls.

+Build Instructions: <br>
+-load the required libraries as seen the notebook
+-run the code in google colab or local machine